Mo-Rahemi/WebGlGameWithSignalRClient/README.md

-# A WebGL game with SignalR server
+# WebGL game with SignalR server

 If you want to make a game with signalR server, you can start from this example.